-In the news, Intel has given their specification for its high-speed Thunderbolt technology to the USB-IF implementers forum.
-This is the group which creates and manages USB technology.
-The USB4 specification will follow the current USB 3.2 specification, yet an exact date of release has not been defined.
-USB4 will double the bandwidth of USB […]
+In the news, Intel has handed over its specification for high-speed Thunderbolt technology to the USB Implementers Forum (USB-IF), the organization responsible for developing and managing USB standards.
+The USB4 specification will follow the current USB 3.2 standard, although an exact public release date had not yet been defined at the time of the announcement. […]

 Intel has reported a problem between the Haswell processor, the next-generation microprocessor that uses 8-series cor-logic sets.
 Intel says when a PC system with Core i-series Haswell inside wakes from S3 sleep mode, it experiences issues with devices connected through USB 3.0.
 Intel defines the issue only as a nuisance for end users, but who […]